Return to Work Program FAQs

 This module explores practical tips for managing your time and priorities, setting into a new job and team and negotiating workplace conflict.

-- Clinical modules - an average of 8 to 10 hours may be required to complete a clinical module, however we recognise everyone learns at a different pace, so spend as much or as little time as you need to become competent with the learning outcomes.
+- Clinical modules – an average of 8 to 10 hours may be required to complete a clinical module, however we recognise everyone learns at a different pace, so spend as much or as little time as you need to become competent with the learning outcomes.
+Allow additional time if you choose to complete the optional assessment following completion of a module.

 - Non clinical modules – an average of 2 to 4 hours may be required to complete a non clinical module, including reading, reflection and activities.